-The practicalities of living together should not ruin the excitement of a home together, however, both parties must consider their legal position in the event of a relationship breakdown.
-A 30 minutes consultation with our expert team in either Salisbury, Southampton, Winchester, Poole, Bournemouth and London (by appointment only) can be a massive help in putting your affairs in order.
+The practicalities of living together should not ruin the excitement of setting up a home together.
+However, both parties must consider their legal position in the event of a relationship breakdown.

 Living Together Agreement